-The following is the first in a series of articles written by Steven Harper, a professor of Church History and Doctrine at BYU.
-This series will be published every other Tuesday and will explore the miracle of the Restoration of the gospel of Jesus Christ.
+This series of articles was written by Steven Harper, a professor of Church History and Doctrine at BYU and executive editor of the Wilford Woodruff Papers.
+The series explores the Restoration of the gospel of Jesus Christ.
+Other articles in the series can be found here.

 Professor Stephen Webb was a devout Christian but not a Latter-day Saint.
 He wrote the book Mormon Christianity: What Other Christians Can Learn from the Latter-day Saints.
 It says: